imonban/OCT_prediction/README.md

-# AMD prediction
+# A Deep-learning Approach for Prognosis of Age-Related Macular Degeneration Disease using SD-OCT Imaging Biomarkers

-The code loads the trained weights and a sample dataset, and predicts the AMD progression.
+The code loads the trained weights and a sample dataset, and predicts the AMD progression using a longitudinal deep learning model.
 Finally, it computes the preformance as AUC ROC.

 ## Dependencies needed